containers/buildah/docs/buildah-rmi.md

 # buildah-rmi "1" "March 2017" "buildah"

 ## NAME
-buildah rmi - Removes one or more images.
+buildah\-rmi - Removes one or more images.

 ## SYNOPSIS
 **buildah** **rmi** **imageID [...]**